aimms/documentation/webui/widget-options.rst

 .. image:: images/ItemActions_StringParameterDataIdentifier.png
 			:align: center

 Add the details for the item actions.
-In the illustration below we are adding four item actions to the identifier :token:`SupplyUSAWest(usw)`
+In the illustration below we are adding four item actions to the identifier :token:`SupplyUSAWest(usw)`.

 .. image:: images/ItemActions_StringParameterDataIdentifier_Filled.png
 			:align: center

-Similarly, you can add item action to other identifiers as well.
-As illustrated below, we have added 3 item actions to the identifier :token:`DemandUSAEast(use)`
+Similarly, you can add item actions to other identifiers as well.
+As illustrated below, we have added 3 item actions to the identifier :token:`DemandUSAEast(use)`.

 .. image:: images/ItemActions_StringParameterDataIdentifier_Filled2.png
 			:align: center